-Hospital administration shall review this report and consult with the Chief of Staff and shall make a preliminary determination as to whether the new procedure should be offered to the community.
+Hospital administration shall review this report and consult with the Chief of Staff, the department chair, and the Credentials Committee (any of which may conduct additional research as may be necessary) and shall make a preliminary determination as to whether the new procedure should be offered to the community.

-- (c) If the preliminary determination of the Hospital is favorable, the MEC will determine whether the request constitutes a "new procedure" as defined by this Section or if it is an extension of an existing privilege.
-If it is determined that it does constitute a "new procedure," the MEC will then develop threshold credentialing criteria to determine those individuals who are eligible to request the clinical privileges at the Hospital.
-In developing the criteria, the MEC may conduct additional research and consult with experts, as necessary, and develop recommendations regarding: - (1) the appropriate education, training, and experience necessary to perform the procedure or service; - (2) the clinical indications for when the procedure or service is appropriate; - (3) the extent (time frame and mechanism) of focused monitoring and supervision that should occur if the privileges are granted in order to confirm competence; and - (4) the manner in which the procedure would be reviewed as part of the Hospital's ongoing and focused professional practice evaluation activities. - (d) The MEC will forward its recommendations to the Board for final action. - (e) The Board will make a reasonable effort to render the final decision within 60 days of receipt of the MEC's recommendation.
+- (c) If the preliminary determination of the Hospital is favorable, the Credentials Committee will determine whether the request constitutes a "new procedure" as defined by this Section or if it is an extension of an existing privilege.
+If it is determined that it does constitute a "new procedure," the Credentials Committee will then develop threshold credentialing criteria to determine those individuals who are eligible to request the clinical privileges at the Hospital.
+In developing the criteria, the Credentials Committee may conduct additional research and consult with experts, as necessary, and develop recommendations regarding: - (1) the appropriate education, training, and experience necessary to perform the procedure or service; - (2) the clinical indications for when the procedure or service is appropriate; - (3) the extent (time frame and mechanism) of focused monitoring and supervision that should occur if the privileges are granted in order to confirm competence; and - (4) the manner in which the procedure would be reviewed as part of the Hospital's ongoing and focused professional practice evaluation activities. - (d) The Credentials Committee will forward its recommendations to the MEC, which will review the matter and forward its recommendations to the Board for final action. - (e) The Board will make a reasonable effort to render the final decision within 60 days of receipt of the MEC's recommendation.
 If the Board determines to offer the procedure or service, it will then establish the minimum threshold qualifications that an individual must demonstrate in order to be eligible to request the clinical privileges in question. - (f) Once the foregoing steps are completed, specific requests from eligible practitioners who wish to perform the procedure or service may be processed.